 The sensitivity analysis below has been determined based on the exposure to interest rates for variable-rate secured bank borrowings at the end of the reporting period.
 The analysis is prepared assuming these financial instruments outstanding at the end of the reporting period were outstanding for the whole year.
-A 100 basis points (2022: 100 basis points) increase or decrease is used when reporting interest rate risk internally to key management personnel and represents management's assessment of the reasonably possible change in interest rates.
+A 100 basis points (2023: 100 basis points) increase or decrease is used when reporting interest rate risk internally to key management personnel and represents management's assessment of the reasonably possible change in interest rates.

-An increase/decrease of 100 basis points (2022: 100 basis points) in interest rates, with all other variables were held constant, would increase/decrease the Group's profit/(loss) before tax for the year by approximately HK\$900,000 (2022: HK\$900,000).
+An increase/decrease of 100 basis points (2023: 100 basis points) in interest rates, with all other variables were held constant, would decrease/increase the Group's profit before tax for the year by approximately HK\$900,000 (2023: increase/decrease the Group's loss before fax for the year by approximately HK\$900,000).